Asphocarp/Unitodo/RAW.md

 - [x] 2@@AptmE DB instead of json (200KB though)?
 X - gRPC now
 - [ ] 3 rg: file types?
 - [ ] 3 curious of battery consumption
-- [ ] 3@AoVsd see from cease plugin, how to inline-render a string
+- [x] 3@AoVsd@@Aq6f3 see from cease plugin, how to inline-render a string - X no need to see it inline
 - [ ] 3 show currently focused tab and (maybe) the focused item (unique id or index if no unique-ensured id) in the address bar, for easy navigation back?

 - [ ] 1 fancy: add mcp server; let agent navigate files, pick easy todos and resolve them with agency. (cli would work too though)